Gaussian logarithm

 In mathematics, addition and subtraction logarithms or Gaussian logarithms can be utilized to find the logarithms of the sum and difference of a pair of values whose logarithms are known, without knowing the values themselves.

 Their mathematical foundations trace back to Zecchini Leonelli and Carl Friedrich Gauss in the early 1800s.

-The $s_b(z)$ and $d_b(z)$ functions for $b = e$.
+The s_{b}(z) and d_{b}(z) functions for b = e.